sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 {{< /language-toggle >}}

-   We won't restart our backend to load those environment variables just yet.
-There are still a few steps left to ensure that we don't inadvertently take down our backend.
+   Do not restart your backend to load the environment variables yet.

 2. Adjust the Sensu datastore connection with sensuctl: